git/git.github.io/General-Microproject-Information.md

 it.
 The problem being solved, the design of the proposed solution, and the implementation of that design were all reviewed and discussed, and after several iterations an improved version of the patch was accepted into our codebase.
-As a GSoC student, or Outreachy intern, you will be playing the role of the developer and engaging in a similar discussion.
+As a GSoC contributor, or Outreachy intern, you will be playing the role of the developer and engaging in a similar discussion.
 Get familar with the flow, need for clarity on both sides (i.e. you need to clearly defend your design, and need to